SofiaCPP/IPL/website/content/slides/00_intro/_index.md

 - how to automatically reclaim memory

 ---
+## How are *WE* going to learn about VMs?

+We are going to create a JavaScript interpreter from scratch!

+- JSImpl (tm)

+---
+## Design goals for the JSImpl

+- understandable
+- working
+- extensible

+---
 ## How you are going to be graded?

 - 50% mid-term test
 - 50% course project

+Projects will be individual and there will be simpler and complex projects.

 ---
+### Projects

+A few sample of projects are:

+- create a Lua interpreter based on JSImpl with generational, incremental garbage collector
+- create an AOT compiler for JavaScript

+---
+## Homework?

+- There will be homework assignments that will give you points.
+- The assignments will be similar to the final projects, but simpler
+- You don't have to do them, but if you do - you can choose a simpler project at the end of the semester and still get 100%.

+---
+## Sample homeworks

+- a minifier (with variable renaming, tree-shaking, etc)
+- an obfuscator
+- a beautifier
+- a linter that detects usage of global variables, code complexity, etc
+- code browser that allows for searching where a variable is defined and used
+- transpiler

+---
+## Pull Requests

+You can make pull requests against the repository and get points based on their contribution.

+- you can fix typos
+- you can extend the VM we are implementing in a meaningful way
+    - i.e. add source location information to the AST

+---
 ## What are the requirements?

 1. {{< frag c="Will to learn and time to experiment and write code" >}}
 2. {{< frag c="Programming with C++, fluent in C++ will be better" >}}
+2. {{< frag c="Programming with JavaScript or other dynamic language" >}}
 3. {{< frag c="Data structures" >}}
 4. {{< frag c="Languages, Finite Automata, Computability" >}}
 5. {{< frag c="How computers work - CPU, memory hierarchy, etc" >}}